The SUVAT Equations and their derivation

 The first two SUVAT equations can be used to derive the remaining SUVAT equations:

-See the Examples for use of the SUVAT equations and an example derivation question.
+See the Examples below for different applications of the SUVAT equations.
 When attempting examples for yourself, make sure that the dimensions are consistent.
-In other words, you should ensure that you are using the same SI unit for all measurements.
-Accordingly, this may require a conversion.
-See Motion under Gravity for more examples using the SUVAT equations.
+In other words, you should ensure that you are using the same units for all measurements.
+Accordingly, this may require a conversion as in Examples 3 and 4.
+You should also see Motion under Gravity for more examples using the SUVAT equations.